Accommodation rooms and prices

 Location and nearby interests

-49 Clarence Street is directly across the road from the campus, so you’ve got all of the university’s facilities right on your doorstep.
+49 Clarence Street is right across the road from our campus, so you have all of York St John's facilities on your doorstep.

-You are also a matter of steps away from Gillygate, part of York’s Fifth Quarter, a district of independent shops, cafes and businesses.
+You are also close to Gillygate, part of York's Fifth Quarter, a district full of independent shops, cafes and businesses.

 - Located just off the York St John University campus